Advisor: Bill Clemente (402) 872-2233

 Chapter of Phi Beta Lambda!

-Phi Beta Lambda (PBL) is a state and national business fraternity.
-Peru State College's chapter, Epsilon Tau, is open to all students interested in business.
-A student does not have to be a business major to join our chapter.
+Phi Beta Lambda (PBL) is a state and national business leadership fraternity.
+Peru State College's chapter, Epsilon Tau, is open to all students interested in business and/or leadership.
+Students do not need to be a business major to join our chapter.

 Regular meetings are held the 2nd and 4th Thursday of each month at 11 am.
-Signs about the meetings are usually posted on campus bulletin boards and are often announced on PSC's channel 4.
+Additional meetings are scheduled when necessary.
+The meetings are included within the college’s student planners.
+In addition, signs about the meetings are usually posted on the PBL bulletin boards found in TJ Majors.

-Ms. Sheri Grotrian-Ryan is the faculty advisor.
+Dr. Sheri Grotrian-Ryan is the faculty advisor.
 Her office is located in T.J.
-Majors, Room 234, and her office telephone number is 402-872-2420.
-You may also email her at firstname.lastname@example.org.
+Majors, Room 245, and her office telephone number is 402-872-2420.
+You may also email her at email@example.com.

 Please join us for our next meeting!